 I have become increasingly frustrated to see people rely on tradesmen in good faith (and for good reason!) only to ultimately be left disappointed with a lacklustre system that, for want of just a few small changes, could and should have been great.
 Thankfully, this still doesn’t happen often, but when it does I really feel bad for the end customer: no one wants to outlay significant expense on something they don’t really understand, only to be disappointed.

 Most articles I have found that cover these sorts of things are either too narrow (focussing on only one aspect), too technical (overwhelming with industry jargon, or brand-specifics) or too brief (not delving deep enough).

 This article is my best attempt at producing a unified resource on fire-related hot water heating, in order to aid and empower you, the lay person end user who is going to pay for the water heating system, and be left with the day-to-day running of it, long after the last tradesman has left.

 So, I strongly encourage you to read this article (first two sections at the very least) in order to get a foundational understanding of what’s going on and what you are hoping to achieve with your plans for hot water production, so you can have confidence in what your plumber is doing: that it will be done once and done right.

 I’m always wanting to increase my own depth of understanding: if there’s any part of this that I have wrong or you disagree with or seems lacking in some way, please email and educate me!
-Likewise, do get in touch if you feel any part of this is poorly explained, or in need of further clarification.
+Likewise, do get in touch if you feel any part of this requires further clarification, or if you spot any dead links.